lelandshir/graphql-sandbox/README.md

 ### What Is the Schema?

 - Think of our schema/data as bunch of functions that return references to other objects in our Graph.
 Each edge/node on the graph is a resolve function.
 The data is all related via a resolve()...

+### Relationships

+- Thus far we have instructed a way for the rootquery to find Users and Companies.
+And Users can find companies.
+How do we make it so that Companies can return a list of users?

+### Common JavaScript Error

+- `ReferenceError: Cannot access 'UserType' before initialization`
+- Circular references create this issue.
+- We fix this with closures, wrap the fields object in an anonymous arrow function

+## Query Fragments

+-